Anatomy of the Endocrine System

 Your stomach's starring role is as an organ essential for digestion.
 The stomach breaks down all the food you eat.

 A Quick Look at Reflexes

-What happens when your health care provider taps on your knee with a rubber mallet?
+What happens when your healthcare provider taps on your knee with a rubber mallet?
 Your leg kicks forward, seemingly on its own.
-And in a sense, your leg has a mind of its own -- in your spine.
+And in a sense, your leg has a mind of its own — in your spinal cord.

-Why the Doctor Examines the Neck and Throat
+Why the Health Care Provider Examines the Neck and Throat

 Detailed information on the thyroid gland, including anatomy and function